WHAT IS IN THIS LEAFLET

 - medicines for diabetes (oral tablets or capsules or insulins)

-- powder or granule medicines, used to help reduce cholesterol such as Questran Lite or Colestid Granules
+- powder or granule medicines, used to help reduce cholesterol (cholestyramine or colestipol hydrochloride)

 - corticosteroid medicines such as prednisone, cortisone or ACTH

-- medicines used to treat cancer such as cytotoxic medicines
+- medicines used to treat cancer (cytotoxic medicines)

 - anticholinergic medicines, used to treat Parkinson's disease, to relieve stomach cramps or spasms or used to prevent travel sickness